Tesla settles lawsuit against ex-Autopilot lead’s self-driving startup Aurora

 That fancy smart gadget you put in your car could let hackers turn off the engine while you drive

 Tesla has settled a lawsuit it filed against Sterling Anderson, a former employee and past director of Autopilot.
-Anderson was a key leader of Tesla’s semi-automated highway driving features, prior to leaving gate company to found his own self-driving startup, Aurora, along with former Google self-driving car project CTO Chris Urmson.
+Anderson was a key leader of Tesla’s semi-automated highway driving features, prior to leaving the company to found his own self-driving startup, Aurora, along with former Google self-driving car project CTO Chris Urmson.

 The settlement clears Aurora and Anderson of wrongdoing, and includes a one-time “reimbursement” payment of $100,000 from the startup to Tesla.
 Tesla had accused Aurora and Anderson of poaching Tesla employees for the new venture, and the settlement also includes a provision whereby Aurora agreed not to hire anyone away from Tesla, either full-time employees or contractors, until at least next February.